aschmiedeke/gbtdocs/docs/tutorials/kfpa_nh3_mapping_tutorial.rst

 Observing
 =========

-To learn how to execute your observing scripts, please follow the :ref:`GBT observations 101` guide.
+To learn how to execute your observing scripts, please follow the :ref:`how-tos/general_guides/gbt_observing:GBT observations 101` guide.
 Here we show what would be expected to happen when carrying out the scripts described above.

 Point and Focus
 ---------------